 When exposed to cold, the body tries to slow the loss of heat and maintain its temperature by redirecting blood flow to the core and away from the extremities (hands and feet).
 So it’s important to keep the core— chest and abdomen —warm when outdoors in cold weather.
 We lose a lot of body heat through our head, so hats are also helpful.
 As are gloves or hand warmers.

 Even in warm weather, a sweater or jacket comes in handy for air-conditioned spaces.
-And no matter the time of year, people with Raynaud’s should wear gloves when handling cold or frozen items.
+And no matter the time of year, people with Raynaud’s syndrome should wear gloves when handling cold or frozen items.

 Depending on the severity of attacks and symptoms, medications or lifestyle changes guided by a healthcare provider may be needed to manage Raynaud’s syndrome.

-A WWMG primary care provider can make an initial diagnosis of Raynaud’s based on a review of a patient’s medical history and a physical exam.
+A WWMG primary care provider can make an initial diagnosis of Raynaud’s syndrome based on a review of a patient’s medical history and a physical exam.
 They can recommend lifestyle changes, or if the patient’s symptoms are persistent or severe, may refer them to a rheumatologist for further evaluation and treatment.

 Dr. Andrew Sohn, WWMG Rheumatologist says, “There are several medications that can help” a patient with Raynaud’s.
 “Many of the medications that increase blood flow to the fingers and toes also lower blood pressure.
 Depending on their medical history, that may not be advisable for some patients.
 I work closely each patient to choose the best option for them, and the correct dose so they can find relief.”